joeappleton18/advanced-database-systems-2021/sessions/week_6_a/README.md

 <img src="/images/entire-html-request.png" />
 > > The classical MVC model in the context of browser communication.
 Notice how we facilitate updates through HTTP requests

 This week is very special, as we are going to complete the MVC stack.
 In doing so, you are going to be able to add and update wine tasters 🍷🏭.
-Updating/Adding, wine tastings is a little more involved and we will look at that next week.

 ## Handling a Form Post Request